cometbft/cometbft/docs/qa/v034/CometBFT.md

   and the rest (67 out of 200) are running Tendermint Core `v0.34.26`.

 ## Configuration and Results
-In the following sections we provide the results of the _200 node test_;
+In the following sections we provide the results of the _200 node test_.
-section reports the baseline results (for reference), the homogeneous network scenario (all CometBFT nodes), and the mixed networks with 1/2, 1/3 and 2/3 of Tendermint Core nodes.
+Each section reports the baseline results (for reference), the homogeneous network scenario (all CometBFT nodes), and the mixed networks with 1/2, 1/3 and 2/3 of Tendermint Core nodes.

 ### Saturation Point